snehasurjuse/ExpenseTracker/README.md

 1. Open terminal/command prompt
 2. Navigate to the folder with your `.java` files:

-1. compile both the files
+1. compile both the files:
    javac Transaction.java ExpenseTracker.java
-2. Run the program
+2. Run the program:
     java ExpenseTracker